Plague-Dctr/BubonicPlague/README.md

-# "Black Death" RAT / Logger
+# "Black Death" Hypixel Skyblock RAT / Logger

 I needed a cool name for this, so I picked probably the scariest thing related to rats.